philterd/philter/docs/docs/dashboard.md

 ### Testing Philter

 The **Dashboard** home page allows you to test Philter's configuration by submitting text or PDF documents.
 You can select a filter policy and see how Philter redacts the information.
 This is useful for fine-tuning your policies before deploying them to production.
+The Dashboard page also has a **Client SDKs** tab with links to the Philter CLI and the official Java, .NET, and Go SDKs.

 ### Policy Management